Job Check NZ: New Requirements for Hiring Migrant Workers

 1. What is the process for obtaining an Accredited Employer Work Visa in New Zealand, and what is the significance of the job check?

-To obtain an Accredited Employer Work Visa (AEWV) in New Zealand, employers must first go through the accreditation process, which involves meeting specific criteria set by Immigration New Zealand.
+To obtain an Accredited Employer Work Visa (AEWV) in New Zealand, employers must first go through the job check process, which involves meeting specific criteria set by Immigration New Zealand.
 This includes providing a detailed job description that outlines the role’s responsibilities, skills required, and the minimum skills expected.
-The job must also meet the median wage requirement, and employers should offer an acceptable job offer that complies with employment law.
-The proposed employment agreement must outline the terms, including minimum and maximum remuneration, and be supported by employment agreement evidence.
-Once the employer is accredited, they can proceed with the job check, which is crucial for ensuring that no suitable New Zealand workers are available for the role before hiring migrant workers.
+The job must also meet the market rate requirement (the requirement for the job to pay at least the median wage has been removed from March 2025, however the job still needs to pay the market rate). and employers should offer an acceptable job offer that complies with employment law.
+The proposed employment agreement must outline the terms, including work hours and remuneration, and be supported by employment agreement evidence.
+Once the job check is approved, the migrant worker can apply for work visa (AEWV).

 2. What are the key factors that determine whether a job check is approved or declined, and what role does the National Job Listing website play in the process?

-The approval of a job check hinges on several factors, including whether the employer’s offer meets the market rate and if it pays at least twice the median wage in New Zealand.
+The approval of a job check hinges on several factors, including whether the employer’s offer meets the market rate in New Zealand.
 The detailed job description, job title, and other job details must align with the advertised position.
 Employers must also demonstrate their commitment to fair employment practices and compliance with employment law.
 Additionally, the job must be advertised on the National Job Listing website, which is part of the advertising evidence required for the job check.
+Only a job on the Green List or a job paying at least twice the median wage (currently $59.32 per hour) is exempted from advertising.
 If the job check is approved, the employer can proceed with hiring migrant workers.

 3. What is the role of the Labour Market Test in the job check process for the Accredited Employer Work Visa (AEWV), and how does it relate to migrant workers?

 The Labour Market Test is a critical component of the job check process for the Accredited Employer Work Visa (AEWV).
 It serves to ensure that the employer has genuinely advertised the job to New Zealanders and that there are no suitable New Zealand citizens or residents available to fill the position.
-For jobs paying below the New Zealand median wage, the Labour Market Test includes checking with the NZ Ministry of Social Development to verify that there are no local candidates.
-However, jobs that pay twice the median wage or those on the green list of specific roles in horticulture or viticulture industries may not require this test.
-It’s an essential step to assess the job’s market rate and suitability for hiring migrant workers.
+However, jobs that pay twice the median wage or those on the green list of specific roles may not require this test.
+Labour market test is an essential step to assess the job’s market rate and suitability for hiring migrant workers.